Community Climate Funding logo Community Climate Funding logo

 Land Acquisition

-Ineligible Projects and Activities:
+Ineligible Activities:

-• Production or sponsorship of commercial programs.
+• Sponsorship or production of commercial programs.

-• Salaries for regular provincial government employees (wages for Auxiliary employees dedicated to the proposed project are eligible).
+• Salaries for regular Provincial government employees (wages for Auxiliary employees dedicated to the proposed project are eligible).

 Reporting Requirements